hetjagani/hetjagani/README.md

 - 🍎 Curious and Interested in solving hard problems.
 - 📐 Emphasis more on Designing and Modeling of problem.
 - 🙌 Collaboration and consensus.
+- 🌟 Understanding abstraction and craftsmanship of code

 ## My Skill Set
 <table><tr><td valign="top" width="33%">